 Step 2: A Nerve Scan and Range of Motion Testing

 Your nervous system is the most important system in your body.
 It controls everything—when you blink, how you digest food, how your lungs work, when your heart beats, and when you feel pain.
-90% of your nerves are for controlling the functions of your body—while only 10% are transmitting pain.
+90 percent of your nerves are for controlling the functions of your body—while only 10 percent are transmitting pain.

-Your nerve scan will tell us how your nervous system is functioning.
+Your nerve scan will tell our chiropractors how your nervous system is functioning.
 We will discuss your results with you at your second appointment, after your doctor has time to thoroughly review the findings.

 You will also have a Range of Motion study performed.
 This test will determine what your current mobility and function limitations are in both your neck and low back.
 We need to know where you are when you start your care so that we can compare and show your progress as you continue your care.

 The doctor will analyze your posture, do an orthopedic exam and look for subluxations in your spine.
 A subluxation is a misalignment in your spine that puts pressure on your nerves and, therefore, cuts off your nervous system communication.